 You’d be forgiven for thinking that a blade is a blade.
 If it’s sharp, circular, and it moves really fast, it’ll cut through stuff, right?
 Well, yes and no.

 There are a few categories of table saw blades defined by their tooth shape and grind, each with its own specialist application.

 The four main blade types include:

-Blades with ATB teeth are commonly known as all-purpose or cross cutting saws.
-The top of the teeth are beveled giving them a slicing motion through wood.
+Blades with ATB teeth are commonly known as all-purpose or cross-cutting saws.
+The top of the teeth are beveled, giving them a slicing motion through the wood.
 They dull quite quickly but cut a tidy edge.